daylamtayari/website/content/about.md

 I am an avid proponent of individual digital rights, pushing not only for users having control over their data but also having independence from services, encouraging competition including the existence of open source alternatives which are fully accessible to users and can be self-hosted with relative ease.<br/>
 As such many of its overarching topics and themes will be discussed here, everything from privacy to right to repair and open source and free software.<br/>

-**Note:** Whenever I use the term 'free software', I use it as defined by the Free Software Foundation, software that "the users have the freedom to run, copy, distribute, study, change and improve the software" ([Free Software Foundation definition of free software](http://www.gnu.org/philosophy/free-sw.html)).
+**Note:** Whenever I use the term 'free software', I use it as defined by the Free Software Foundation, software that "the users have the freedom to run, copy, distribute, study, change and improve the software" (<a href="Free Software Foundation definition of free software" target="_blank">Free Software Foundation definition of free software</a>).
 I do not use it to mean a piece of software that is at no charge to the user, for such I will use the term 'gratis'.

 As someone who prefers to self-host the majority of what I use on the regular, I have an extensive homelab which is also ever-growing as I constantly discover new things that I would be interested in using and/or hosting and as I expand my storing capacity as truth to be told I am a data hoarder and got numerous minor personal projects for things that I want to do with the data. <br/>
 Self-hosting and topics on setting up a homelab or learning to deploy a variety of software, including enterprise software will be a prominent aspect of this site.<br/>